ericohm/intnet-lab6/README.md

 Operating systems and browsers maintain lists of trusted CA root certificates so they can easily verify certificates that the CAs have issued and signed.

 **What is a trust chain?**
+In order to be sure that the certificate that the server sent is authentic, the certificate needs to be signed cryptographically signed by somebody else's private key in such a way that the signature can be verified by anybody who has the corresponding public key.
+This third party that signs the certificate are usually certificate authorities.
+But this last step is harder then it sounds, when the CA and server does the exchange, it's vurneble to  man-in-the-middle attack.
+We could solve this by adding another certificate and a third key pair, but this could go on and on.
+To solve this, we include a certificate in this chain that is self-signed.
+So every trust chain has a root, which signs and confirms itself.

 **Is it safe to store the certificate password in the code?
 Why/Why not?
 Explain the handshake.**